Shortcut to Section

 We also highlight what seems to be a significant flaw in Warm Roof designs, that the industry is apparently overlooking.
 Maybe we’re overthinking things, but all the logic seems to indicate that it’s a real issue.
 Please let us know your thoughts on the matter (comment on YouTube).

-Part 6: Roof, EPDM Roof & Fascias
+Part 6: Flat Roof, EPDM Membrane & Fascias

 We build the roof; including adding the insulation, fascia’s and EPDM roofing membrane.
 It feels great to have a rain tight building and really takes the pressure off.
 As we build the roof, and describe the difference between a cold and warm roof and how things differ.
 We also give a detailed explanation of how to install the fascia’s, which we struggled to find information on in our research.